Nalambalam

 Nalambalam is a set of four Hindu temples in Kerala.
 In Malayalam, Nalu means "four" and Ambalam means "temple".
-These are the temples for the Rama and his brothers of Ramayana.
-There are around five sets of Nalambalams in Kerala, the most famous among them being the four temples located in Thrissur and Ernakulam districts, namely Thriprayar Sree Rama Temple, Koodalmanikyam Bharatha Temple, Moozhikkulam Lakshmana Temple and Payyammal Shathrughna Temple.
+These are the temples for the Rama and his brothers.
+There are around six sets of Nalambalams in Kerala, the most famous among them being the four temples located in Thrissur and Ernakulam districts, namely Thriprayar Sree Rama Temple, Koodalmanikyam Bharatha Temple, Moozhikkulam Lakshmana Temple and Payyammal Shathrughna Temple.

 Nalambalam Yatra

 Nalambalam Yatra begins from the Rama temple in Triprayar and ends up at Shatrughna Temple in Payyammal.
 It is customary to visit the four temples in the order Rama, Bharata, Lakshmana and Shatrughna respectively.
 A pilgrimage to these temples on a single day during the holy month of Karkkidakam believed to shower blessings and ensure prosperity.
-Starting from Thriprayar reaching Payammel through Koodalmanikyam and Moozhikulam, ending back at Thriprayar is the custom of pilgrimage.
+Starting from Thriprayar reaching Payammel through Koodalmanikyam and Moozhikulam.
+It is considered difficult to complete the trip before noon in early days on foot.

 Thriprayar Sreerama Temple

 Thriprayar Temple houses a 6 ft tall idol of the Lord, holding Shankha, Sudarsanachakra, Stick and Garland, in a very ferocious form facing east.
 He is seen in standing posture.
 Vedi Vazhipadu and Meenoottu are the main offerings.
 The temple is under the control of Cochin Devaswom Board, an autonomous body.

-This temple observes Sethubandhanam 'in every year in "Thiruvonam" day of Malayalam month "Kanni".
-The only place in earth where Sethubandhanam occurs every year, in memory of those in Ramayana, is at Sree Raman Chira Chemmappilly.
-Chemmappilly is a nearby place to Thriprayar, two kilometres apart from the temple.
-Whole arrangements are done by Thriprayar Devaswam.
-The temple is closed early after performing "Deeparadhana" and "Athazhapooja" (Evening and night poojas).
-At a time the early closing of Sreeramaswamy Temple is done only in two occasions in a year.
-One is for "Sreeraman chirakettu" (i.e., .Sethubandhanam) and another is "Arattupuzha Devamela".